zetavg/chromium-website/site/developers/design-documents/sync/model-api/index.md

 ## Sync Integration Checklist

 Before starting any integration work, please reach out to us at chrome-sync-dev@google.com and share your plans / design doc!
+If you're a Googler, see the server-side [checklist][internal_integration_page] too.

 *   Define your specifics proto in [`//components/sync/protocol/`][protocol].
 *   Add it to the [proto value conversions][conversions] files.